I bet you just asked Google to search for creative writing prompts.

 - Write a list of your three most prized possessions (inanimate objects, not people or animals).
 Imagine you are forced to discard one.
 Which one would it be and explain the reasons for your choice?

-- Write your own eulogy.
+- Write your own eulogy as a diary entry.
 What would you like people to know and say about you?

 - Write 500 words on what financial freedom looks like to you?